programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 To add the floating information box, we will use a Folium method called `folium.GeoJsonTooltip()`.

-To use this method, we need look "under-the-hood" of Folium.
+To use this method, we need to look "under-the-hood" of Folium.
 When Folium creates a choropleth map, it generates data about each geographic region.
 To access it, we need to save the choropleth data to a variable.

 ```python
 baseMap = initMap()